iPad 8 LTE Battery Replacement

 Step 115

-- As you approach the upper left corner, slide that trusty plastic card in as deep as it'll go!
+- When you get to the upper left corner, gently slide that plastic card in as far as it’ll go—give it a little wiggle if needed, but be kind to your device.
+You're almost there!

 Step 116

-- Slide the plastic card gently under the upper left corner of the battery.
+- Slip that plastic card right under the upper left corner of the battery—nice and easy.

-- Once you reach the center of the battery, push the card as deep as it will go to break through the adhesive strip in the middle.
+- When you hit the center edge of the battery, push the card in as far as you can to cut through that central adhesive strip.

 Step 117

-- Slip that plastic card gently under the bottom left corner of the battery.
+- Gently insert the plastic card under the bottom left corner of the battery.

 Step 118

-- Once you hit the center edge, slide that plastic card in as deep as it’ll go to slice through the middle adhesive strip.
+- Once you hit the center edge, slide the plastic card in as far as it goes to slice through the central adhesive strip.

 Step 119